phpdev-uk/configuration-management-ansible/workshop/notes.md

 alternatives.
 Ansible probably has the gentlest learning curve of all the major configuration management systems, and the fewest dependencies, but the final choice is largely a personal or business preference.

+## Terminology and features

+Ansible divides machines into two categories:

+*Control machine:* The machine which the Ansible client runs on.
+For the purposes of the workshop, this will be your laptop.

+*Managed node:* The machine which will have its configuration managed by Ansible.
+In the workshop, this will be a virtual machine running on your laptop.
+Sometimes nodes are referred to as *hosts*.

+Ansible can manage Linux, OS X and Windows nodes, thought to keep things simple we'll focus exclusively on Linux.
+We will also assume that the managed nodes are servers, although the majority of material applies to desktops as well (e.g. if you wanted to manage a cluster of machines in a teaching environment).